In addition to our emphasis on the scientific method, we focus on how psychological knowledge and thinking shapes our lives, communities, and world.

 The Psychology program at Tusculum College prepares graduates who pursue a variety of professional opportunities.
 Our students upon graduation go on to work in human/social services agencis, in business or retail, or pursue continued education in graduate school in psychology or an allied field.
 The major provides students an exploration of the broad field of psychology while encouraging the development of active, responsible citizenship.
 The latter emphasis is the focus of the Civic Arts that characterize the Tusculum College curriculum.
 To this end, the program strongly emphasizes the integration of classroom knowledge and scientific thinking with real-life applications.

 At Tusculum, students explore what it means to be a psychologist, not just talk or read about it.
 Students and faculty often go into the community to observe classroom, courtroom, or therapeutic settings or to conduct research.
 A common theme across these opportunities is the role of empiricism; that is, students come to understand how theories are supported by data gathering and experimental evidence, and develop critical thinking skills to evaluate research contributions to the field.
-The one-course-at-a-time block plan helps students who can focus well examine course subject matter in depth without having to worry about other course obligations.
 Our small class size means that you will have individualized attention from your instructors and the possibility of taking independent study or research courses in which you study something of particular interest.